Framing structural identifiability in terms of parameter symmetries: Introduction

-For more than two decades, methods for analysing global structural identifiability using a special type of \textit{Lie point symmetries} we refer to as \textit{full symmetries} have been developed~\cite{yates2009structural,merkt2015higher,massonis2020finding,castro2020structuralIdentifiability,villaverde2022symmetries}.
+In addition to the standard differential algebra approach, other methodologies for analysing the structural identifiability of systems of first-order ODEs have also been developed.
+In particular, for more than two decades, methods for analysing structural identifiability using a special type of \emph{Lie point symmetries} we refer to as \emph{full symmetries} have been developed~\cite{yates2009structural,merkt2015higher,massonis2020finding,castro2020structuralIdentifiability,villaverde2022symmetries}.
 Full symmetries are transformations called $C^{\infty}$ diffeomorphisms which map solutions of the system of ODEs of interest to other solutions while simultaneously preserving the observed outputs.
-In particular, they act on the independent variable (corresponding to time), the dependent variables (corresponding to the states), the outputs and the parameters.
-An example of a type of full symmetry studied by Castro and de Boer~\cite{castro2020structuralIdentifiability} are scalings---where parameters and states are scaled by scaling factors that leave the system of interest invariant.
-Provided such scaling symmetries, parameters are identifiable and states are observable if they are invariant under scalings, which implies that their scaling factors all equal one~\cite{castro2020structuralIdentifiability}.
-Critically, not all models possess scalings as full symmetries and there are models with other types of full symmetries which can be used as a basis for deducing global structural identifiability as well~\cite{villaverde2021testing}.
-Hence, solely relying on scaling symmetries in the context of global structural identifiability can be misleading~\cite{villaverde2021testing}.
+In particular, they act on the independent variable (corresponding to time in our examples), the dependent variables (corresponding to the states), the outputs and the parameters.